Last updated: 2025-04-15

 To create and set up a route, proceed as follows:

-Click on Order > Routes and click on
+Click on Order > Routes and then on

-If certain routes tend to be overcrowded on certain days, Maximum number of stops on same day can be entered for the route (on the General tab).
-If the maximum capacity is reached, Opter will not add any more stops to that route on that day.
+If some routes are often excessively full, the maximum number of shipments the route can handle per day can be entered in the Maximum number of stops on same day field.
+If the maximum capacity is reached, Opter will not place any more shipments on that route on that day.
 Instead, other routes that are suitable or a later date are used.

-Click on Schedule (on the General tab) and select the days on which the route operates.
-For more information, see Schedule, windows (routes).
+Click on Schedule and select the days on which the route will be operated.
+For more information, see Schedule, routes (window).

-Configure the settings depending on the type of route:
+Configure the following settings, depending on the route’s type:

 Distribution